gregertw/actingweb_firstapp/README.md

 You can change the tests (app_test.dart) and re-run without touching the app you test.
 Or you can change the app you test and do hot reload/restart.

-There is a .vscode/launch.json config that defines these and make them available from the command palette in Visual Studio Code (Tasks: Run test tasks).
+There is a .vscode/launch.json config that defines these and makes them available from the command palette in Visual Studio Code (Tasks: Run test tasks).
 It should be easy to add keyboard shortcuts or add similar configs to your favourite IDE.